drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * Use name of variable to denote intent.
 (I'll fill this out more the more I learn)

         e.g. DEBUG_DJANGO_FALSE

+* Maybe I should start checking for status codes in my unit tests for my API return

 # Deployment Facts
 ------------------